EverETHcode/doc/docs/products/Marketplace.md

 The marketplace connects buyers and sellers directly via non-custodial peer-to-peer trades.
 Assets are represented as ERC-20/721/1155 tokens and transactions use ETH or stablecoins.

-A 2.5% fee is charged on transactions, which gets used for EETH dividends - providing value to EETH shareholders.

 ## Architecture

 - Sellers list ERC tokens representing their digital assets
 - Buyers browse listings and place orders via the marketplace interface
 - Orders match two parties directly into an atomic swap
-- 2.5% of the trade value goes to the fee pool
-- EETH tokens are bought back from the open market and burned
 - NFT trades execute direct token transfers
 - ETH and stables handle payment
 - User balances live on their own wallets